apache/spark/docs/sql-ref-syntax-aux-describe-table.md

     and `col_name` are  mutually exclusive and can not be specified together.
 Currently nested columns are not allowed to be specified.

+    JSON format is not currently supported for individual columns.

     **Syntax:** `[ database_name. ] [ table_name. ] column_name`

 * **AS JSON**